Flash Burn of Skin

 What is a flash burn?

-What do I need to know about a first degree flash burn?
+What are the signs and symptoms of a first degree flash burn?

 - Red, dry, tender skin